lucinezhong/Mobility-Models-and-Infectious-Disease-Spread/README.md

 <h1> Mobility Models and Infectious Disease Spread on Mobility Networks </h1>

 <p>
-This document provides the codes and analysis for the collective mobility model, individual mobility model, and infectious disease model on the human mobility network.
+This project includes the codes and analysis for the collective mobility model, individual mobility model, and infectious disease model on the human mobility network.

 <h1> Collective Mobility Model </h1>